Zotero

 How to use Zotero: a beginner’s guide (opens in new tab).

-The following sections of this learning material will guide you step by step about how to use Zotero for managing your references.
+The following sections will guide you step by step about how to use Zotero for managing your references.

 The Zotero desktop application is available for Windows, Mac, Linux and iOS.
 You do not need administrator privileges for installation.
 If administrator username and password are asked for, bypass (cancel) them.
 It is not necessary to create an user account if you use the application on single computer only.
 Remember to backup your Zotero database regularly.

 Install the desktop application on an UEF computer from UEF Sofware Center.
 Install on a KYS (KUH) computer from KYS (KUH) Software Center.
+Software Center can be found in Windows with the taskbar search at the bottom left corner of screen, next to the Windows icon.
 Install on other computers from Zotero website (opens in new tab).
 Close your word processor before you start Zotero for the first time.
 This ensures the installation of citation add-in.
 You may reinstall the add-in later via Zotero desktop.
 The database to be backed up is usually found in C:\Users\username\Zotero.
 See the backup instructions, please (opens in new tab).

 Set up your Zotero desktop application by following the instructions presented below.